masoncusack/BuildYourOwnAPI/README.md

 Open the <a href="https://portal.azure.com">Azure portal</a>, and click "create a resource".

-Search "web app containers" and it should be the first result: "Web App for Containers" by publisher "Microsoft" in category "web".
+Search "web app containers" and it should be the first result: "Web App for Containers" by publisher "Microsoft" in category "Web".

 ![azure web apps for containers in marketplace/resource menu](./images/webappcontainers.jpg)